tiny8877/okta.github.io/_source/_posts/2019-03-27-build-rest-api-with-node-and-postgres.md

 tweets:
 - "Learn to build a RESTful API with @NodeJS and @PostgreSQL!"
 - "Want to build a RESTful API with @NodeJS and @PostgreSQL?
 Check this out!"
-- "Need to learn the basics of building a RESTful API with @NodeJS and @PostgreSQL?
+- "Need to learn how to build a RESTful API with @NodeJS and @PostgreSQL?
 We've got you covered!"
 image: blog/featured/okta-node-tile-books-mouse.jpg
 ---